Our Position

 Background

-ICBA and community banks are particularly alarmed by the recent trend of credit unions acquiring banks – effectively “weaponizing” their tax subsidy and lax regulatory standards.
+Credit union acquisitions of banks surged to record levels, with 22 announced acquisitions in 2024, representing more than $11 billion in bank assets potentially lost.
+Ten of these deals crossed state lines.
+Credit unions are effectively “weaponizing” their tax subsidy and lax regulatory standards.
 Larger, out-of-market credit unions are displacing smaller, locally based community banks and other credit unions, creating an environment that is less competitive, has more systemic risk, and offers fewer choices for consumers and small businesses.

-Credit unions used their tax exemption to avoid paying nearly $4 billion in federal income taxes in 2022 while holding $2.2 trillion in tax-free assets.
+Credit unions used their tax exemption to avoid paying nearly $4 billion in federal income taxes in 2024 while holding $2.2 trillion in tax-free assets.
 Credit unions use this tax exemption to inflate the purchase price of banks to one-and-a-half times book value.
+The 450 credit unions with $1 billion or more in assets represent 80 percent of the industry’s assets but comprise only 10 percent of the total number of credit unions.
+The industry is increasingly top heavy.

 Credit unions were chartered by Congress to enable people of small means with a “common bond” to pool their resources to meet their basic deposit, savings and borrowing needs.
 Credit unions have become larger, more complex, and bank-like in their size, powers, product and service offerings, and fields of membership.
 Credit unions comprise nearly half the country’s federally insured depositories.
 Credit union acquisitions of community banks and their branches have accelerated rapidly, with the last five years seeing approximately a 400 percent increase over the previous five years.
 NCUA has significantly deregulated field of membership (FOM) protections over that same time period.